samthebest/dump/sams-scala-tutorial/fp-xp-vs-oop-bufd.md

  - Enterprise FizzBuzz & Refuctoring

  - OOP Nounifies verbs (pun intented (verbified a noun!)), this is a horrible abuse of language http://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html

+ - In many ways Microservices are like functions, hence Lamda and Azure Functions.
+FP got there 50 years earlier.

 SOLID Subjectivity